dseomn/unimnim/README.md

 sequences](https://en.wikipedia.org/wiki/Compose_key#Compose_sequences).

-In general, a mnemonic starts with a prefix for the [script](https://en.wikipedia.org/wiki/Script_(Unicode)), then a base mnemonic for a letter or symbol, then some optional combining mnemonics for accents.
+In general, a mnemonic starts with a prefix for the [script](https://en.wikipedia.org/wiki/Script_(Unicode)), then a mnemonic for a letter or symbol, then some optional combining mnemonics for accents.
 For
 example:

 | Mnemonic | Meaning | Result |